Of course, most players assume they already know all of the golf terms.

-On this morning I was on a roll.
-I had already given a couple of individual lessons that morning.
-To finish the morning, I was trying to do a large one-hour clinic.
+On this morning, I was on a roll.
+I had already finished a couple of private lessons.
+To finish the morning, I was to teach a large one-hour clinic.

 As I was coming down the tee-line, I noticed that this gal was starting a lot of her golf shots to the right.
 When I got to her… I had one question for her.
 I asked her “ Where is your face pointing at impact?”

-In the many years that I’ve been doing this, you would be surprised at the number of “better players” that benefited for me taking just a few minutes to go over the parts of a golf club.
+In the many years that I’ve been talking about the parts of a club, you would be surprised at the number of “better players” that have benefited for me taking just a few minutes to go over the parts of a golf club.